cpunt/cpunt.github.io/_posts/2020-08-20-linked-lists.md

 ---
 layout: post
 title: Linked Lists
-meta: A Linked List is a basic computer programming data structure.
+meta: A Linked List is a linear data structure.
 It is comprised of nodes with each node containing data and an reference to the next node.
-A Linked list may also have a reference to the previous node if applicable.
-A Linked List with nodes that have a previous and next reference pointer is called a doubly Linked List...
+A Linked List may also have a reference to the previous node if applicable.
+If the nodes have both a previous and next reference pointer then it is called a Doubly Linked List.
 source: ''
 category: Article
 tags: ['Data Structures', 'Algorithms', 'Linked Lists']